-Practitioner to encourage young person to make the hand model of the brain themselves so they can do it too. - The safety officer's job is to look out for potential danger, and it is constantly taking information from what we see, hear, smell, taste and touch, deciding whether there is a threat or not. - It produces our emotional responses to what's around us. - When these emotions get too intense especially if it feels like there is a threat, whether that's real or not, it can cut us off from the thinking part of our brain - this is the thumb wiggling, making it harder for the fingers to be steady and when it wiggles really hard it 'flips' the thinking brain. - This is an important survival strategy to act without thinking in a dangerous situation (think jumping out of the way of a car without thinking about it) but it's not so useful when we need to respond to things that are more complex. - So, when we experience strong emotions, we find it harder to think clearly the safety officer is too excited and we therefore react without thinking.
+- The safety officer's job is to look out for potential danger, and it is constantly taking information from what we see, hear, smell, taste and touch, deciding whether there is a threat or not. - It produces our emotional responses to what's around us. - When these emotions get too intense especially if it feels like there is a threat, whether that's real or not, it can cut us off from the thinking part of our brain. - This is an important survival strategy (think jumping out of the way of a car without thinking about it) but it's not so useful when we need to respond to things that are more complex. - So, when we experience strong emotions, we find it harder to think clearly the safety officer is too excited and we therefore react without thinking.

 Practitioner and young person to think about a time when they did something 'in the heat of the moment', one that does not cause them distress to reflect on.
 For example: replying to a message without thinking or beeping their horn when driving.

 How did your bodies respond?